 To help ensure a smooth recovery, follow your doctor's

 Surgical management of urinary incontinence.
-American Urological Association website.
-Available at: ...(Click grey area to select URL) Updated 2003.
-Accessed October 20, 2009.
+Urology Care Foundation website.
+Available at: ...(Click grey area to select URL) Updated January 2011.
+Accessed October 28, 2014.

 Townsend MK, Danforth KN, et al. Physical activity and incident urinary incontinence in middle-aged women.

 J Urol.
 2008;179:1012-1016; discussion 1016-1017.